Local limits of random spanning trees in random environment: Acknowledgements

 \section{Acknowledgements}

 The author is grateful to Rongfeng Sun for helpful comments on a draft of this paper.
-Furthermore, the author would like to thank Michele Salvi for raising interesting questions about the RSTRE.
+Furthermore, the author would like to thank Michele Salvi for raising interesting questions about the RSTRE, and an anonymous referee for their many constructive remarks.